GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/first-party-sets/index.md

 [cookies](/docs/privacy-sandbox/glossary#origin).

 Browsers are proposing privacy models that restrict access to user identity within a cross-site context.
-However, many organizations have related sites with different domain names, or with domains for different countries such as `example.com` and `example.co.uk`.
+However, many organizations have related sites with different domain names, such as domains for different countries (`example.com` and `example.co.uk`, for example).
 It should be possible to allow related domain names with an appropriate relationship, perhaps common ownership, to declare themselves as belonging to the same first party, so browsers treat those domains as first-party in situations where first party and third party are treated differently.